civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

 ## Moving the database using phpMyAdmin

-This is an alternate method for moving a civiCRM installation from one server to another which is similar to the instructions: [Moving the database using phpMyAdmin](https://wiki.civicrm.org/confluence/display/CRMDOC/Moving+the+database+using+phpMyAdmin)
+This is an alternate method for moving a civiCRM installation from one server to another.
 This method has worked well for moving Drupal/CiviCRM based websites from development servers to production servers and uses the Backup and Migrate module for transferring the Drupal data and PHPMyAdmin for the civiCRM data.

 ### Preliminary Setup